Academic Regulations

 Academic Misconduct and Sanctions

 Please review notes under Student Code of Conduct.
-Until the student’s obligations have been discharged, the Faculty of Information is not permitted to give such students letters stating that they have completed their degree requirements.
+Until the student’s obligations have been discharged, the Faculty of Information is not permitted to give students who are under review for academic misconduct letters stating that they have completed their degree requirements.

 Student Rights and Responsibilities